pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ## Prerequisites

 Plugins are handled on the event level, so you have to create an event first.
-You need to have access to a HubSpot account.
+You also need to have access to a HubSpot account.

 ## General usage

-This section explains how to enable the HubSpot plugin and how to set up the connection between your pretix account and your HubSpot account
+This section explains how to enable the HubSpot plugin and how to set up the connection between your pretix account and your HubSpot account.
 These steps are necessary before you can export any data from pretix to HubSpot.

 ### Enabling the plugin